 "I will take care of the rest of the healing, Lady Mia," the Lemurian offered.
 "Just point me in the correct direction."

-Mia nodded and thanked him, sending him towards the rest of the houses whose inhabitants still needed curing and bed rest.
+Mia nodded and thanked him, sending him towards the rest of the houses whose inhabitants still needed curing and bed rest, though she verily hoped the townspeople wouldn't think bad of Piers for suddenly barging in.
 Then another thought hit her.

 "Would we be going to Lemuria?" she pondered to Felix.